Inn

 Inns are generally establishments or buildings where travelers can seek lodging, and usually, food and drink.
-Inns are typically located in the country or along a highway; before the advent of motorized transportation they also provided accommodation for horses.
+Inns are typically located in the country or along a highway.
+Before the advent of motorized transportation, they also provided accommodation for horses.

+An innkeeper is the person who runs an inn.

 History

-Inns in Europe were possibly first established when the Romans built their system of Roman roads two millennia ago.
+Inns in Europe were possibly first established when the Romans built their system of Roman roads 2,000 years ago.
 Many inns in Europe are several centuries old.
 In addition to providing for the needs of travelers, inns traditionally acted as community gathering places.

 Historically, inns provided not only food and lodging, but stabling and fodder for the travelers' horses, as well.
 Famous London examples of inns include The George and The Tabard.
 However, there is no longer a formal distinction between an inn and several other kinds of establishments: many pubs use the name "inn", either because they are long established and may have been formerly coaching inns, or to summon up a particular kind of image.